 Mark Boyer has spent his whole career in the trucking and logistics industry, with a front row seat for all kinds of new technologies, including many products from DAT.

-As DAT celebrates its 40th year, we reminisced with Boyer, who serves as Vice President of Brokerage for Keller Logistics in Defiance, Ohio.
+Last year, DAT celebrated its 40th year and we reminisced with Boyer, who serves as Vice President of Brokerage for Keller Logistics in Defiance, Ohio.
 Keller is an asset-based brokerage with a 150-truck fleet, plus packaging and warehousing services.

 Dial-A-Truck monitors first appeared at Jubitz Truck Stop in Portland, Oregon in 1978.